microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

 ### Redeployment scenarios

-The following scenarios will require a redeployment of your service using anyone of the above options:
+The following scenarios will require a redeployment of your service using any one of the above options:

-* Update container image tag - If you intend to update your service to use the latest container image tag available, a redeployment will setup your service to pull the correct image tag specified.
+* Update container image tag - If you intend to update your service to use the latest container image tag available, a redeployment will set up your service to pull the correct image tag specified.

 * Updated settings - If you choose to update any configuration, a redeployment is required for the changes to take effect.
 Some examples are: